-- (1) The Council must ensure that minutes are taken and kept of each Council meeting. - (2) The minutes must record the following- - (a) the names of the members in attendance at the meeting; - (b) the business considered at the meeting; - (c) any resolution on which a vote is taken and the result of the vote; - (d) any material personal interest disclosed under rule 652- - (3) The minutes should be provided within 10 days of following the relevant Council meeting and must be provided within 21 days.
-If the minutes cannot be provided within 21 days, the Secretary must inform the Council and indicate a reasonable expected date of delivery before the next scheduled Council meeting.
+- (1) The Council must ensure that minutes are taken and kept of each Council meeting. - (2) The minutes must record the following- - (a) the names of the members in attendance at the meeting; - (b) the business considered at the meeting; - (c) any resolution on which a vote is taken and the result of the vote; - (d) any material personal interest disclosed under rule 65.